nikolaydubina/go-recipes/README.md

 ### ➡ Get summary of benchmarks with `benchstat`

 You can use this standard tool to summarise multiple runes per dimension.
 Names of bencharks should be the same.
 Generate benchmarks as per usual.
 You would get multiple tables per dimension.
-If no output, then pass `-split="XYZ"`. — official Go team
+If no output, then pass `-split="XYZ"`.
+It is recommended to have alternative implementations in different packages, to keep benchmark names the same. — official Go team

 ```